tinymce/tinymce-docs/rtc/configuration.md

 1. Encrypt new data in the collaboration session.
 2. Read previously written data from the collaboration session.

-Suggestions on how to generate a secure encryption key and participate in key rotation are available in [Generating a secure encryption key]({{site.baseurl}}/rtc/jwt-authentication/#generatingasecureencryptionkey).
+Suggestions on how to generate a secure encryption key and participate in key rotation are available in [Generating a secure encryption key]({{site.baseurl}}/rtc/encryption/#generatingasecureencryptionkey).
 To help with this process a customisable "key hint" is available.

 #### Key Hint

 If keys are never rotated this can be ignored.
-For advice on how to use the key hint to rotate encryption keys, see [Generating a secure encryption key]({{site.baseurl}}/rtc/jwt-authentication/#generatingasecureencryptionkey).
+For advice on how to use the key hint to rotate encryption keys, see [Encryption key rotation and key hints]({{site.baseurl}}/rtc/encryption/#encryptionkeyrotationandkeyhints).

 **Type:** `Function`